|Having trouble getting into ketosis? Slow weight loss?|

 In Colette's mind, the research on vegetables justified the change, regardless of what Dr. Atkins original purpose was in keeping your vegetables limited on Induction.
-What mattered to the ANA was increasing the nutrient density of their Induction Diet, rather than getting you into ketosis fast.
+What mattered to the ANA was increasing the nutrient density of their Induction Diet, so it would be more acceptable to the medical community, rather than getting you into ketosis fast.

 Raising Carbohydrates for Induction Won't Help Insulin Resistance